Configuring NTP on a Cisco Device

 Configuring NTP on a Cisco device is an easy, and essential, step when configuring a new router or switch.
-SYSLOG log entries are all stamped with the time and if the time is off from device to device it will make t-shooting events and event correlation that much more difficult.
+Why, you might be asking?
+One example is that SYSLOG log entries are all stamped with the time.
+If the time is off from device to device it will make t-shooting events and event correlation that much more difficult.
 So, the solution is to use NTP, or Network Time Protocol, and synch all of your network devices to a common time source.
+Additionally, many other networking services rely on network devices to be in sync.
+Devices stay in sync by using NTP to periodically poll a time source for the time.

 switch(config)#clock timezone EST -5